wezard-it/fastify-svc-boilerplate/readme.md

 find:

 -   Firebase notification utility (sends notifications given device tokens, and notification title and message).
--   Storage utility (compatible with Google Cloud Storage).
+-   Storage utility (standard implementation is with Google Cloud Storage).
--   Mail utility (compatible with SendGrid and MailJet).
+-   Mail utility (standard implementations are with SendGrid and MailJet).
 -   Definition of Wezard Error, used whenever an error needs to be thrown.
 You can throw it in two different ways:
     -   `throw WezardError.fromDef(APIErrors.InvalidToken)`, in this case, you are using a predefined error from the `consts.ts` file.
     -   `throw new WezardError("message", 500, "GENERIC_CODE", {"data": "error data"}, previousError, isVisible)`, in this case, you are constructing a new error.
 Follow the documentation in `WezardError.ts` to understand how to use the input parameters.